tremi/CourseraGetcleandataProject/README.md

 ##Usage of code

 1. Place "run_analysis.R" script file into your working directory of R
-2. Place the data folder "UCI HAR Dataset" in the same working directory (do not place analysis script inside the dataset folder)</li>
+2. Place the data folder "UCI HAR Dataset" in the same working directory (do not place analysis script inside the dataset folder)
 3. Run the analysis script in R with command: source("run_analysis.R")

 ##Description of data